wellcometrust/nutrition-labels/data/DATA_README.md

 It contains all the grants data (using the query: `SELECT Reference, Title, Synopsis FROM FortyTwo_Denormalised.[WTGT].[ApplicationsAndGrantDetails]`) pulled from fortytwo as of 20/04/2021:
 - `all_grants_fortytwo_info_210420.csv`

-Science tags from Kirstin:
+Science tags for the comparison with the 'Data Modelling & Surveillance Grants' tag:
 - `2020.10.09_DataModelling&SurveillanceGrants.csv`

 ## `prodigy/`

 This folder contains several files from over the course of tagging grants data using Prodigy.

-Datasets needed as input for the tagging pipeline (specially Prodigy friendly formatted):
+Datasets needed as input for the Prodigy tagging pipeline (specially Prodigy friendly formatted):
 - `existing_training_data.jsonl`: The existing training data used for the 210129 Ensemble model
 - `existing_test_data.jsonl`: The existing test data used for the 210129 Ensemble model
 - `grants_data.jsonl`: All the grants data from from data/raw/wellcome-grants-awarded-2005-2019.csv